ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ### Error Handling

-Sometimes while you are writing code, you might write something wrong, say you write undefined Sass variable, and in the middle of work while you are watching files, Gulp will break because the specific task can't compile that variable.
-This is annoying because you have to start Gulp again to continue working.
+Sometimes while you are writing code, and write undefined Sass variable, and in the middle of work while you are watching files, Gulp will break because the particular task can't compile that variable, this is annoying because you have to start Gulp again to continue working.

 You can fix this by using [gulp-plumber](https://www.npmjs.com/package/gulp-plumber) plugin, which will prevent Gulp breaking caused by errors.